MaxCri81/Bankist-Website/README.md

-The project comes from a Udemy course.

-JavaScript code written by Massimiliano Crisafulli.
+The project originated from a course.
+I developed the app based on the course material and implemented several enhancements to improve its functionality and overall user experience.